-Casseroles are easy and delicious but there are a few things you can do to make them even better!
-I’ve come up with a few tips that you can look over before cooking that will help you out!
+Casseroles are easy and delicious, but you can do a few things to make them even better!
+I’ve come up with a few tips you can review before cooking to help you out!

-- Fill it up: When you are making your recipe, the rule of thumb is that you should fill your casserole dish up about ¾ full.
-If you overfill it, you can cause it to bubble over but if you underfill it, the ingredients can dry out!
+Fill it up: When making your recipe, the rule of thumb is to fill your casserole dish up about 3/4 full.
+If you overfill it, you can cause it to bubble over, but if you underfill it, the ingredients can dry out!

-- Cover it: Make sure that when you go to cover your casserole that you do it tightly.
-Check that there are no leaks because this will lead to the heat escaping and it won’t cook properly.
+Cover it: Make sure that when you go to cover your casserole, you do it tightly.
+Check that there are no leaks because this will lead to the heat escaping, and it won’t cook properly.

-- Chop: When you are chopping your vegetables, keep in mind that they should all be the same size.
-This helps them all cook thoroghly and evenly!
+Chop: When you are chopping your vegetables, keep in mind that they should all be the same size.
+This helps them all cook thoroughly and evenly!

 How to Store Casseroles or Make them Ahead